 Build With Ecosystem Partners, Not Against Them

 Enterprise commerce teams that treat technology partners as implementation vendors miss the flywheel.
-The partners worth cultivating are the ones with direct commercial alignment to your success — agencies whose client base grows when you grow, app developers whose revenue scales with your merchant volume.
+The partners worth cultivating are the ones with direct commercial alignment to your success, agencies whose client base grows when you grow, app developers whose revenue scales with your merchant volume.
 Build the ecosystem with that alignment in mind and you get leverage.
 Manage partners as vendors and you get billable hours.

 Treat Time-to-Value as a Product Metric

 How long does it take a new brand, product line, or regional expansion to go from decision to live storefront on your platform?
-If the honest answer is months, that's creating decisions elsewhere in the organization — including decisions to use tools that aren't on your platform because they're faster.
+If the honest answer is months, that's creating decisions elsewhere in the organization, including decisions to use tools that aren't on your platform because they're faster.
 Time-to-value is a measurable metric.
 Track it, set targets, and hold the platform accountable to reducing it.

 Optimize for the Operator, Not the IT Team

-The people who run commerce day to day — merchandisers, digital marketers, content teams — are your internal merchant equivalent.
+The people who run commerce day to day (merchandisers, digital marketers, content teams) are your internal merchant equivalent.
 If they need IT tickets to make routine changes, you've optimized for technical flexibility at the expense of operator speed.
 The teams that move fastest are the ones where operators can act without asking permission.

 Rethinking your commerce infrastructure?

 I built the Shopify Partner Program.
 I also ran enterprise-scale DTC portfolios on modern infrastructure.
-That combination — ecosystem architect and operator — is rare.
+That combination (ecosystem architect and operator) is rare.
 If your commerce platform is becoming the bottleneck, the form takes two minutes.

-Start the conversation Enterprise Innovation practice →
+Start a conversation Enterprise Innovation practice →